Trigger warning: eating disorder.

 This is everything I’d ever dreamed of writing and more.
 Lily Myers must have somehow found her way into my brain, grabbed my ideas and lay them out beautifully for me to read.
 There wasn’t a moment I didn’t find myself completely consumed in the life of fifteen year old Ivy.
 Her whole world has changed dramatically – her parents divorced, her brother moved out and her BFF has a new bestie.
 Everything is different, and Ivy’s eating disorder develops so she can regain some sort of control over life.

-Written in free verse, this is close to be deemed a poetic masterpiece.
+Written in free verse, this is close to being deemed a poetic masterpiece.
 Rhythmic timing and tension are brought about in ways no other form of writing could capture.
 I cannot emphasise enough how much I wish this was my own work.

 As Ivy’s mental illness develops, you’ll wish her parents take notice.
 But her father lives with his girlfriend and barely sees the girl.
 Her mother has her own issues going on too, so she’s not going to spot any warning signs.
 Ivy’s left to her own devices, free to fall into the spiral that is disordered eating.

 What I truly love about This Impossible Light is the lack of romance.
 It’s so common to have a sick person fall in love and the partner tries to fix them, or the relationship is a form of escapism.
 But here, Ivy is left to be a normal (albeit sick) fifteen year old without the unnecessary thread of romance woven into her life.

 Perhaps I’m biased, as writing a novel-in-verse is something I’d love to accomplish one day.
 I developed my eating disorder at Ivy’s age, so this was definitely one of the more relatable books I’ve read in a long time.
 It sums up the desperation to see the numbers of the scale shrink with your body in a way I’m not sure many people can capture.